antdke/antdke.co/content/posts/2020-12-27-Its-Okay-To-Hit-Your-Kids.md

 ---
-title: 'Is It Okay To Hit Your Kids?'
+title: "Is It Okay To Hit Your Kids?"
-slug: 'is-it-okay-to-hit-your-kids'
+slug: "is-it-okay-to-hit-your-kids"
-draft: false
+draft: true
-template: 'post'
+template: "post"
-category: 'Life'
+category: "Life"
-description: 'Earlier today, my youngest sister (8 y/o) was sulking and acting grumpy while we were out.
+description: "Earlier today, my youngest sister (8 y/o) was sulking and acting grumpy while we were out.
 I eventually gave her a whack on the head to make her behave.
-In that moment, I understood why parents hit their kids.'
+In that moment, I understood why parents hit their kids."
-date: '2020-12-27'
+date: "2020-12-27"
-socialImage: '/hit-kids.jpeg'
+socialImage: "/hit-kids.jpeg"
 ---

 My mom and my sisters drove me into Manhattan to drop me off at my dorm.